mkner/robo-time/README.md

 Clocks, timing, and timestamp functionality for mobile robotics and other applications

-* Three important clocks: Uptime Clock, System Clock, World Clock (NTP/UTC)
+* Three important clocks: Uptime Clock, System Clock, and World Clock (NTP/UTC)

 * Intuitive commands for basic uptime, timedate and timestamping outputs